-ENGL 215 MULTICULTURALISM IN AMERICAN LITERATURE
+MULTICULTURALISM IN AMERICAN LITERATURE

-This course will examine multiculturalism in America as reflected in its literature of the twentieth and twenty-first centuries.
+GER 7 Spring, 3 credit hours This course will examine multiculturalism in America as reflected in its literature of the twentieth and twenty-first centuries.
 Works will be selected to highlight the diversity of American life including, but not limited to, race/ethnicity, gender, social class, sexual orientation, nationality/immigration status, religion, and family structure.
 Students should increase their understanding of the multicultural nature of our society and the existence of cultural traditions and practices that exist independently of those of the dominant American "mainstream" or overculture.
 Three hours lecture per week.
 Prerequisite: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102) or permission of the instructor.

-ENGL 216 CHILDREN'S LITERATURE

-GER 7 Spring, 3 credit hours
+ENGL 216 CHILDREN'S LITERATURE Spring, 3 credit hours

 This is a survey course of traditional and modern literature written for young children.
 Emphasis is on critical appreciation and understanding of literary qualities appealing and valuable to children.
 Three hours lecture per week.
+Prerequisite: Expository Writing (ENGL 101), or Oral and Written Expression (ENGL 102), or permission of the instructor.

-COMIC BOOKS AS LITERATURE
+COMIC BOOKS AS LITERATURE Fall/Spring, 3 credit hours GER 7 & GER 8 ized artistic and literary techniques, and development as narratives.

-Comic Books as Literature?
-Understandably, skeptics may scoff at the idea, viewing comics as merely kids' stuff.
-However, in recent years, comic books have become accepted as a respected form of art and literature by scholars, critics, and faculty alike.
-This course will examine the academic value of comics and graphic novels through study of their history, specialized artistic and literary techniques, and development as narratives.
 Students will be required to learn and apply elements of literature and sequential art as used by noted comic writers and illustrators such as Will Eisner, William Gaines, Scott McCloud, Paul Chadwick, Alan Moore, Art Speigelman, and Alex Ross.
 Three hours lecture per week.
 Prerequisites include Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102) AND one literature course or permission of instructor.